DesignCodeBuild/basiccamanjs/day4/3-AcceptImages.md

 And save it as **acceptImages.php**.

 This file will **put the images into the database**.
-So, this file provides the code to send images to a database, but first you will need to actually have a database. **[Follow the steps here]**(https://github.com/DesignCodeBuild/basiccamanjs/blob/master/day3/2-createDatabase.md) if you have not created one yet.
+So, this file provides the code to send images to a database, but first you will need to actually have a database. [https://github.com/DesignCodeBuild/basiccamanjs/blob/master/day3/2-createDatabase.md](Follow the steps here) if you have not created one yet.

 ##Include basicCaman.php